SharePoint/sp-dev-docs/docs/spfx/team-based-development-on-sharepoint-framework.md

 SharePoint Framework is a new development model for building SharePoint customizations.
 Unlike other SharePoint development models available to date, the SharePoint Framework focuses on client-side development and is built on top of popular open source tools such as gulp and webpack.
 One big benefit of this change is that developers on any platform can build SharePoint customizations.

-SharePoint Framework is a development model, and despite the differences in the underlying technology, the same concepts apply when using it for building solutions, as to other development models SharePoint developers used in the past.
+SharePoint Framework is a development model, and despite the differences in the underlying technology, the same concepts apply when using it for building solutions as to other development models SharePoint developers used in the past.
 Developers use the SharePoint Framework toolchain to build and test their solutions and once ready, they hand over the solution package to be deployed on the SharePoint tenant for further testing and release.

 SharePoint Framework consists of a few different packages.
 These packages, each in its own specific version, make up a release of the SharePoint Framework.
-For example the General Availability release of the SharePoint Framework consists of the following package versions:
+For example, the General Availability release of the SharePoint Framework consists of the following package versions:

 - @microsoft/sp-client-base v1.0.0
 - @microsoft/sp-core-library v1.0.0